 Remove from the canner

 Remove the jars, let them cool in a draft-free place, and then store in a cool, dark place.
-They'll be good for up to a year.
+They will be good for up to a year.
 After that, the taste declines, but they're still safe, if the seals are intact and there are no signs of spoilage. spoilage.

 The following treatment results in a better product texture but must be carefully managed to avoid possible spoilage.